Skip to content

 Additional information on what support the Virtual School can provide including advice on funding, admissions, educational outcomes, and SEND can be found on the Virtual School website.

 This is a non-statutory process which can be used to support all permanently placed children regardless of care experience.
-EPACs are a way to improve collaboration between school, parents/guardians/carers, and other professionals and ensure that there is a clear plan for supporting a child’s educational outcomes.
-Writing an EPAC requires a series of meetings which provide opportunities to share important information about the child and generates a record of this information that can be shared with key school staff.
-An EPAC meeting may be offered by school or can be requested by parents/carers/guardians.
-Review meetings will be agreed between parents/carers and schools, based on the support needed and outcomes.
-The EPAC form can be found here.
+Support PAGEs are a way to improve collaboration between school, parents/guardians, and other professionals and ensure that there is a clear plan for supporting a child’s educational outcomes.
+Writing a Support PAGE requires a series of meetings which provide opportunities to share important information about the child and generates a record of this information that can be shared with key school staff.
+A Support PAGE meeting may be offered by school or can be requested by parents /guardians.
+Review meetings will be agreed between parents/guardians and schools, based on the support needed and outcomes.

 It is often useful to include other involved professionals in these meetings (e.g. Speech and Language Therapists, Occupational Therapists, CAMHS workers).